 I didn’t do my homework well enough; you can’t really spend all of your time at Offenbach making type, but I didn’t find that out until I had already been a student there for several semesters.
 Before I left Offenbach for Linotype and Reading, I had even met and gotten to know Lukas, who was a member of the TypeOff. collective back when we still thought of ourselves as some sort of group.
 He’s still an Offenbach Typostammtisch regular.

 Speaking of that issue of form, you can read the article that inspired me in their online archive.
 Sometime in 2004, I bought a copy of this back issue.
 I’d include an image here, but the copy is in storage right now in Weinheim; I don’t have it with me in Berlin.

 FF Utility is a creative, contemporary sans serif.
 It reads clear, and sets a mean line of text.
 You can use it for almost anything.
 The family includes five weights—light through black.
 There isn’t an italic, but I think that Lukas has a point implying that such a design doesn’t really need them (more from Lukas about this in a German PAGE magazine interview).
 The better typographic solution, in my opinion at least, would be to use weight for emphasis: bold with light, or black and regular, for instance.

 Under the name Gazoline, the design that would become FF Utility won awards from the ADC and was featured in Output magazine.
 Let’s hope that next year, it receives an award from the TDC and mention in a Typographica review.

-There has already been some nice web coverage of FF Utility, including on Lukas’ own site, iLoveTypography, Spatium-Magzin, and Yves Peters’ Unzipped column at the FontShop BeNeLux site.
+There has already been some nice web coverage of FF Utility, including on Lukas’s own site, iLoveTypography, Spatium-Magzin, and Yves Peters’s Unzipped column at the FontShop BeNeLux site.
 No word from Jürgen yet on the FontBlog, but I’m guessing that he must be cooking up something extra special.

 Now go out and license this one!
 Visit FontShop now.